StarlightZA/basicjs/readme.md

-This second contains basic understanding of JavaScript ES6
+This contains basic understanding of JavaScript ES6

 Includes the following:
 -Internal Javascript (Script tags)